 Access is provided by Senate House Library.
-Available through Warburg Institute Library networked computers, and authenticated access for staff and students of the Warburg Institute who are Senate House Library members.
+Available for Warburg staff and students using SAS cards.

-JSTOR provides full-text, fully searchable access to a rapidly growing list of over 1000 academic periodicals.
+Arts and Sciences collections I-XV.
 Notable titles include: The Journal of the History of Ideas, The Journal of the Warburg and Courtauld Institutes, History and Theory, Modern Language Notes, The Sixteenth Century Journal, Renaissance Quarterly, Representations and Speculum.
 The journals can be browsed by discipline.
-Accessible through Warburg networked computers and remotely with SAS and Warburg Library cards.
+Accessible through Warburg networked computers and remotely for Warburg staff and students with SAS/Senate House Library cards.

 "prometheus is a distributed digital image archive that currently connects 92 databases from institutes, research facilities and museums on a common user interface.
 Situated at the Institute of Art History of the University of Cologne, prometheus is supported by the non-profit association prometheus e.V. which promotes the ongoing developments of the digital media for science and research."
 Accessible via Institute networked computers only.
 Log in through the Warburg Institute campus log in.